 - A. Acceptable levels of performance on contract outcomes.
 Performance measures include: - 1.
-Children/youth are safe in foster care - 2.
-Children/youth have stability in their placement - 3.
-Children/Youth are able to maintain connections to family and community - 4.
-Youth are fully prepared for adulthood - 5.
-Children/Youth in foster care are placed in the least restrictive placement setting - 6.
+Children/Youth are safe from abuse and neglect - 2.
+Children/Youth have stability in their placement - 3.
+Children/Youth are placed in the least restrictive environment - 4.
+Children/Youth maintain connections to family and community - 5.
+Children/Youth are prepared for Adulthood - 6.
 Children/Youth participate in decisions that impact their lives - C. Additional outcomes may be added to Providers based on their level of functioning within the Network.